 Defining a Local -1-3 Years of living in a location to be established

 “If it was easy like the Lyft review form I would fill it out”

 “Nope, I don’t see the benefit for me”

-These wireframes take you on the user journey of searching and selecting tour.
-Once the tour is selected, the app provides navigation and you can review some quick tips left by locals at each venue.
-You can choose to visit each location in sequence or skip locations if you don't find them interesting.
-Once you've completed the tour there is a very simple review process for user feedback.
+When building screens for testing I focused on using the search function to find a tour.
+Once the tour is selected, the app provides navigation, and the user can review quick tips left by locals at each venue.
+Then they can choose to visit each location in sequence or skip places if they aren't interested.
+Once the tour is completed, a review promps the user for feedback.